TRAVEL TIPS

 Hotels:

-So many options.
-Aside from the hotel at Stamford Bridge (Millenium and Copethorne), there are countless options in the two mile area around Earl's Court and Gloucester tube stops.
-You have both modern US type options with big beds and smaller historic UK hotels that tend to be small rooms but more affordable.
-AirBnb is also an option many members have had success with.
+Beside the two hotels at Stamford Bridge (Millenium and Copethorne), there are countless options in the two mile area around Earl's Court and Gloucester tube stops.
+You have both modern US type options with big beds, and smaller boutique UK hotels that tend to be small rooms.
+AirBnb is also an option being an upscale area.

-While many love staying near Stamford Bridge, the Fulham area can be a bit sleepy in the evening.
+While many love staying near Stamford Bridge, Fulham evenings are a bit sleepy.
 Most pubs and restaurants close at 12am.
-Central London is 'much much livelier' at night so don't shy area from staying in other areas and using the tube/buses to get to The Bridge as needed.
+Central London is 'much livelier' at night, so don't shy area from staying in other areas and using the tube/buses to get to The Bridge as needed.

 Getting To Stamford Bridge:

 • The bus drops literally at the Chelsea Football Club stop on Fulham Road via the 14 or night time 414.
-Always a great photo op.
 Other options include buses going down Kings Road just two blocks away.

 • Fulham Broadway is the closest tube stop off the District Line. ** It's a one block walk on Fulham Road.